linemos/kubernetes-intro/tasks/2-main-tasks.md

 Go back to the Build triggers in Cloud Console and click on *Build history* to see whether the backend starts building.
 Notice that you can follow the build log if you want to see whats going on.

-6. When it is done, go to the *Build Images* in the menu and make sure that you can find your backend image there
-7. Click on the `backend` folder and click on the edit pencil to add a tag to the image
-8. Add the tag `1.0` to the image

 ## Deploy to your Kubernetes Cluster
 It's time to deploy the frontend and backend to your cluster!